TimzAjes16/echoID-v2.1-/TESTING_GUIDE.md

    - Confirm and pay protocol fee

 3. **Accept Consent (as counterparty):**
-   - Log in as test user
+   - Log in as test user (Sarah/Katie have 0.1 ETH)
-   - Receive consent request notification
+   - Receive consent request notification (or see in Requests screen)
    - Review request details
-   - Accept and pay protocol fee
+   - Accept and pay protocol fee (balance check passes)
    - Verify consent badge is minted
+   - Note: In mock mode, mock consent ID is generated
+   - Note: With deployed contract, real on-chain transaction occurs

 4. **Unlock Flow:**
    - Request unlock